AdRoll/fledge_lab/README.md

 #### Automated Run

-As stated above, launching the lab will run all the scripts listed inside [selenium/run.sh](selenium/run.sh).
-See script [selenium/scripts/auction.py](selenium/scripts/auction.py) to see how the manual example above would be automated.
+See the script [selenium/scripts/auction.py](selenium/scripts/auction.py) to see how the manual example above could be automated.
 The same manual steps you saw above roughly translate into the following:

 ```python
 URLS_IMAGES = [